-Included in public Scoring Question posting Notes Range Criteria Scoring Complete a financial projections template (Template 2, Worst Case Scenario) A complete answer is expected to be no more than 10 pages, in addition to the template. (c) Describe your contingency planning where activity volumes so significantly exceed the high projections that material deviation from the implementation model are required.
+Question Included in public posting Notes Scoring Range Criteria Complete a financial projections template (Template 2, Worst Case Scenario) A complete answer is expected to be no more than 10 pages, in addition to the template. (c) Describe your contingency planning where activity volumes so significantly exceed the high projections that material deviation from the implementation model are required.
 In particular, how will on-going technical requirements be met?
 A complete answer is expected to be no more than 10 pages.
 N 50 (a) Provide a cost estimate for funding critical registry functions on an annual basis, and a rationale for these cost estimates commensurate with the technical, operational, and financial approach described in the application.
-The critical functions of a registry which must be supported even if an applicant's business and/or funding fails are: DNS resolution for registered domain names Applicants should consider ranges of volume of daily DNS queries (e.g., 0-100M, 100M-1B, 1B+), the incremental costs associated with increasing levels of such queries, and the ability to meet SLA performance metrics.
+The critical functions of a registry which must be supported even if an applicant's business and/or funding fails are: (1) DNS resolution for registered domain names Applicants should consider ranges of volume of daily DNS queries (e.g., 0-100M, 100M-1B, 1B+), the incremental costs associated with increasing levels of such queries, and the ability to meet SLA performance metrics.
 (2) Operation of the Shared Registration System Applicants should consider ranges of volume of daily EPP transactions (e.g., 0-200K, 200K-2M, 2M+), the incremental costs associated with N Registrant protection is critical and thus new gTLD applicants are requested to provide evidence indicating that the critical functions will continue to be performed even if the registry fails.
 Registrant needs are best protected by a clear demonstration that the basic registry functions are sustained for an extended period even in the face of registry failure.
 Therefore, this section is weighted heavily as a clear, objective measure to protect and serve registrants.
 The applicant has two tasks associated with adequately making this demonstration of continuity for critical registry functions.
 First, costs for maintaining critical registrant protection functions are to be estimated (Part a).
 In evaluating the application, the evaluators will adjudge whether the estimate is reasonable given the systems architecture and overall business approach described elsewhere in the application.
 The Continuing Operations Instrument (COI) is invoked by ICANN if necessary to pay for an Emergency Back End Registry Operator (EBERO) to maintain the five critical registry functions for a period of three to five years.
-Thus, the cost estimates are tied to the cost for a third party to provide the functions, not 0-3 Figures provided are based on an accurate estimate of costs.
-Documented evidence or detailed plan for ability to fund on-going critical registry functions for registrants for a period of three years in the event of registry failure, default or until a successor operator can be designated.
-Evidence of financial wherewithal to fund this requirement prior to delegation.
-This requirement must be met prior to or concurrent with the execution of the Registry Agreement.
-3 - exceeds requirements: Response meets all the attributes for a score of 1 and: Financial instrument is secured and in place to provide for on-going operations for at least three years in the event of failure. meets requirements: Costs are commensurate with technical, operational, and financial approach as described in the application; and Funding is identified and instrument is described to provide for on-going operations of at least three years in the event of failure. fails requirements: Does not meet all the requirements to score a 1.
+Thus, the cost estimates are tied to the cost for a third party to provide the functions, not 0-3 Figures provided are ba on an accurate estimate costs.
+Documented evid or detailed plan for abili fund on-going critical re- functions for registrants period of three years in event of registry failure, default or until a succes operator can be design Evidence of financial wherewithal to fund this requirement prior to delegation.
+This require must be met prior to or concurrent with the execution of the Regist Agreement.

+Scoring based ate of vidence pility to registry its for a in the re, essor gnated. his irement or stry 3 - exceeds requirements: Response meets all the attributes for a score of 1 and: (1) Financial instrument is secured and in place to provide for on-going operations for at least three years in the event of failure.
+1 - meets requirements: (1) Costs are commensurate with technical, operational, and financial approach as described in the application; and (2) Funding is identified and instrument is described to provide for on-going operations of at least three years in the event of failure.
+0 - fails requirements: Does not meet all the requirements to score a 1.